liferay/liferay-docs/discover/analytics-cloud/articles/01-what-is-liferay-analytics-cloud/00-generating-new-business-using-analytics-intro.markdown

 multiple sources, including Liferay DXP sites.

-- **Identify and track target audiences:** You can focus on characteristics and behaviors common to targeted individuals and aggregate those individuals into Segments.
-Track Segment growth and monitor engagement level with your brand to determine where to invest in content for target audiences.
+- **Identify and track target audiences:** You can focus on characteristics and behaviors common to targeted individuals, aggregate those individuals into Segments, and track Segment growth.

 - **Learn people's interests:** Once you know topics that interest people, you can engage them on those topics.
 You can also produce stimulating content